fluxcd/website/content/en/docs/guides/image-update.md

 ---
 title: "Automate image updates to Git"
 linkTitle: "Automate image updates to Git"
+description: "Automate container image updates to Git with Flux."
 weight: 80
 card:
   name: tasks
   weight: 20
 ---

 This guide walks you through configuring container image scanning and deployment rollouts with Flux.